Matthew S. Wiseman

 St. Jerome’s University

 Matthew S. Wiseman is a Banting Fellow in the Department of History at St. Jerome’s University in the University of Waterloo.
-His research focuses on the history of science and technology in modern Canada.
-With an eye to understanding the social impacts of scientific research and technological development, his published work examines the political and ethical dimensions of state-sponsored research conducted at government, private, and academic institutions.
-He also studies the history of Canada’s National Research Council and the role of gender in the development and progression of the natural sciences.
+His research focuses on the history of science, technology, and medical research ethics in twentieth-century Canada.
+With an eye to understanding the social impacts of scientific research and technological development, his published work examines the complex political and moral dimensions of state-sponsored research conducted at government, private, and academic institutions.
+In this light, his current research studies the history of Canada’s National Research Council and gender-based discrimination encountered and overcome by women scientists.

 Wiseman holds a Ph.D. in History from Wilfrid Laurier University and the Tri-University Graduate Program in History.
-Upon the completion of his doctoral degree, he held a two-year Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellowship in the Department of History at the University of Toronto and later a one-year Associated Medical Services (AMS) Postdoctoral Fellowship in the Department of History at Western University.
+Upon the completion of his doctoral degree, he held a two-year Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellowship in the Department of History at the University of Toronto and later a one-year Associated Medical Services (AMS) History of Medicine and Healthcare Postdoctoral Fellowship in the Department of History at Western University.